Our priority is always your safety and that of your unborn child.

-To avoid unnecessary risks to you and your baby, we recommend that all expectant mothers consult a doctor before booking their ticket.
+To avoid unnecessary risks to you and your baby, we recommend that all expectant mothers consult a doctor before booking their ticket and inquire about their fitness to fly the length of the trip they intend to take.

 |Pregnancy stage||Pregnancy details||Doctor's certificate required||MEDIF form required|